FlyingFish34/FlyingFish34/README.md

 - 👋 Hi, I’m Gabriel!
 - 👀 I’m interested in video game programming & artificial intelligence!
 - 🌱 I’ve studied Java in college, but I'm learning Python right now!
-- 📫 Don't hesitate to reach out to me if you have any questions/comments!
+- 📫 If you're wondering, 34 is indeed my lucky number!

 <!---
 FlyingFish34/FlyingFish34 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.